Skip to content

 IPC socketpair, sendmsg, recvmsg, SCM_RIGHTS, shm_open, ftruncate, mmap, mq_open, sem_init, sem_wait, sem_post

-Kernel Driver file_operations, alloc_chrdev_region, cdev_add, device_create, copy_to_user, poll_wait, fasync_helper, devm_gpiod_get
+Kernel Driver bus_register, device_register, driver_register, file_operations, alloc_chrdev_region, cdev_add, device_create, copy_to_user, poll_wait, fasync_helper, devm_gpiod_get

 Subsystem devm_iio_device_alloc, iio_push_to_buffers, input_report_key, input_sync, gpiod_to_irq, devm_hwmon_device_register_with_info